-31. Activities Affecting Structures or Works Built by the United States.
-If an verification letter from the Corps must NWP activity also requires review by, or permission from, the Corps pursuant to 33 U.S.C.
-408 because it will alter or temporarily or permanently occupy or use a U.S. Army Corps of Engineers compensatory mitigation.
-The success (USACE) federally authorized Civil Works pre-construction notification.
+- 31. Activities Affecting Structures or Works Built by the United States.
+If an NWP activity also requires review by, or permission from, the Corps pursuant to 33 U.S.C.
+408 because it will alter or temporarily or permanently occupy or use a U.S. Army Corps of Engineers (USACE) federally authorized Civil Works project (a "USACE project"), the prospective permittee must submit a pre-construction notification.
 See paragraph (b)(10) of general condition 32.
-An activity that requires section 408 authorized by an NWP until the appropriate Corps office issues the section 408 permission or completes its review to alter, occupy, or use the USACE project, and the district engineer issues a written NWP verification.

-32. Pre-Construction Notification. (a)

-Timing.
-Where required by the terms of the NWP, the prospective permittee to cause effects to historic properties, must notify the district engineer by submitting a pre-construction notification (PCN) as early as possible. notification from the Corps that there The district engineer must determine if the PCN is complete within 30 calendar days of the date of receipt and, if the PCN is determined to be incomplete, notify the prospective permittee within that 30 day period to 330.4(f)) and/or section 106 of the request the additional information necessary to make the PCN complete.
-33 CFR 330.4(g)) has been completed.
+An activity that requires section 408 permission and/or review is not authorized by an NWP until the appropriate Corps office issues the section 408 permission or completes its review to alter, occupy, or use the USACE project, and the district engineer issues a written NWP verification. - 32.
+Pre-Construction Notification. (a) Timing.
+Where required by the terms of the NWP, the prospective permittee must notify the district engineer by submitting a preconstruction notification (PCN) as early as possible.
+The district engineer must determine if the PCN is complete within 30 calendar days of the date of receipt and, if the PCN is determined to be incomplete, notify the prospective permittee within that 30 day period to request the additional information necessary to make the PCN complete.
 The request must specify the information needed to make the PCN complete.
 As a general rule, district engineers will request additional information necessary to make the PCN complete only once.
-However, if the prospective permittee does not provide all of the requested information, then the district engineer calendar days of receipt of a complete should be sufficiently detailed to allow will notify the prospective permittee that the PCN is still incomplete and the activity until an individual permit has PCN review process will not commence until all of the requested information has been received by the district engineer.
+However, if the prospective permittee does not provide all of the requested information, then the district engineer will notify the prospective permittee that the PCN is still incomplete and the PCN review process will not commence until all of the requested information has been received by the district engineer.
 The prospective permittee shall not begin the activity until either: